 founding Chair of the Association for Information Systems Special Interest

-Group on Decision Support, Knowledge and Data Management Systems (SIG DSS).
+Group on Decision Support, Knowledge and Data Management Systems (SIG DSA).

 Thanks for visiting.
 If you have any suggestions for improving this brief history of DSS,